kumahq/kuma/docs/madr/decisions/062-meshexternalservice-through-zone.md

 ## Context and Problem Statement

-In certain cloud environments, mesh-enabled applications need to communicate with applications running in a Datacenter (DC) that are not part of the mesh.
-These DC applications are not exposed to the internet.
-To address this, we installed a ZoneCP in the DC.
-This setup allows DC applications to be resolved from the Kuma Egress running in the DC.
+In certain cloud environments, mesh-enabled applications may need to communicate with applications in a Datacenter (DC) that are outside the mesh and isolated from the internet.
+To enable this communication without exposing these applications to the public, users need a way to connect securely.
+Currently, this can be achieved using an [ExternalService with the label kuma.io/zone](https://kuma.io/docs/2.9.x/policies/external-services/#external-services-accessible-from-specific-zone-through-zoneegress), but the same setup is not supported for MeshExternalService.

-For example, by registering the DC apps as MeshExternalService with a zone tag matching the DC zone name, traffic originating from other zones can be routed to the DC zone.
-Once the traffic reaches the DC, the egress can resolve and direct it to the appropriate DC applications.

-This scenario provides a possibility of seamless communication between mesh and non-mesh applications.
-However, we have additional use cases that also need consideration, where traffic flow and resolution rules may vary across zones and require tailored configurations.
-Scenario:
+Another relevant scenario is when only the Zone Egress in a particular zone is allowed to route traffic outside the cluster.
+In this case, communication with external services must occur through this designated egress point, preventing direct access from each zone.
 * Zone 2 has a Zone Egress but cannot route traffic outside the organization.
 * Zone 1 has a Zone Egress that can route traffic outside the organization.